johngohrw/node-blockchain/README.md

 # node-blockchain

 Decentralised transactional system with blockchains on node.js.
-Developed for a school project.
+Developed for a school project in early 2018.

 ![alt-text](https://imgur.com/1UVJPML.jpg "now with portals")